Opportunities for Students and Early Career Researchers

 - Share research to a broader audience

-- Learn collaboration best practices
+- Learn leading practices in collaboration

 - Strong written and oral communication skills

-- Social media awareness/usage is desired.
+- Social media awareness/usage is desired

 - U.S. Citizen or authorized to work in the U.S.

-Fellows will serve a year-term starting from December 2016 – December 2017.
-Fellows will receive a stipend of $2,000 for participation, paid in two installments (one at the Summer Meeting and one at the conclusion of the year).
-In addition, required travel expenses will be borne by the Foundation for Earth Science.
-Participation in the Fellowship after the Summer Meeting is contingent on satisfactory performance.
+ESIP Community Fellows will serve a year-long term starting December 2023 to December 2024.
+Fellows will receive a stipend of $2,000 for participation, paid in two installments (one at the July ESIP Meeting and one at the conclusion of the year only if fellow attended both meetings).
+In addition, ESIP will cover required travel expenses.
+Participation following the July ESIP Meeting is contingent on satisfactory performance.

-August 16: Call for Applicants Released
+August 21: Call for Applicants Released

-October 7: Deadline for receipt of applications (midnight EST)
+October 6: Deadline for receipt of applications (11:59 p.m.
+ET)

-October 13-23: Interview applicants
+Mid-October: Interview applicants

-October 30: Notify recipients of Fellowship
+October 31: Notify recipients of Fellowship

 November: New Fellow Orientation